February 6

 Nonstick ceramic is a harder substance that resists scratching better than PTFE, so in that sense, it's more durable.
 It can also withstand high heat without breaking down or emitting dangerous fumes.

 The most generous estimate is that ceramic nonstick will last for about as long as PTFE, which is estimated to be 1-5 years.
 But in reality, ceramic nonstick loses its nonstick properties quickly.
-If you read reviews, you'll find many that say the nonstick coating lasted less than a year; in some cases, only a few months.
+If you read reviews, you'll find many that say the nonstick properties lasted less than a year; in some cases, only a few months.

 So even though ceramic nonstick is more durable than PTFE, it has, on average, a shorter nonstick life.